 meghan has a phd from the university of michigan, ann arbor. she has received numerous grants and fellowships to support her work on the textual and visual iterations of transnational central european avant-gardes between the two world wars, including a fulbright award to conduct research in berlin, germany in 2014-2015.

-she has edited the volume, international perspectives on publishing platforms: image, object, text, which is forthcoming in early 2019 from routledge.
+she is the sole editor of the volume, international perspectives on publishing platforms: image, object, text (routledge, 2019).

 meghan is also the founder and editor of the not-for-profit arts & literary imprint, harlequin creature. with hc, she conducts a series of creative workshops with children, at such institutions as the guggenheim museum, dia:beacon, and 826.

 meghan lives in new york city with a grouchy old dog.